This post may contain affiliate links. Please read our disclosure policy.

 Ingredients and Substitutions

-- Heavy Cream – Heavy whipping cream has a high fat content and makes this dip creamy and rich.
-When you beat it, it traps air to make this dip light and fluffy.
+- Heavy Cream – Heavy whipping cream, also known as heavy cream, has a high fat content.
+It makes it luxuriously cream and adds rich flavor.
+When you beat it, it traps air making it light and fluffy.
+Substitute with half and half to reduce fat.

-- Mascarpone Cheese – An Italian cream cheese that has an incredibly rich and velvety texture.
-It helps make the dip super creamy.
-Aim for room temperature with this recipe.
+- Mascarpone Cheese – An Italian cream cheese that is incredibly rich and has a velvety texture.
+Bring the cheese to room temperature for the best results.

 - Beat heavy cream until foamy and thick.
 Beat in mascarpone and vanilla until it starts stiffening.